 Baked goods like bread are full of starch and fat.
 So are some grains.
 In fact some of these baked foods are empty calories.
 They fill your bird up but don't provide much in the way of nutritional content.

 Now, that can't be said for some of the grains.
 Grains in moderation are excellent for our birds.
 However, if your bird is starting to show the signs of being hormonal back off on protein-rich grains for a while.

 Sweet, sugary veggies & fruits.

 Fruits and veggies are great for our birds. but, you'll want to back off produce that is high in sugar.Sugar is digested and broken down by the small intestineinto glucose.
 From there, glucose is released into the bloodstream and delivered to the rest of your bird’s body, where the muscles, organs and other tissues convert it into energy.
 Too much sugar makes your bird hormonal.
 Instead opt for leafy greens and other nutrients dense produce

 Many of our parrots have a unique mating ritual.
 They vomit warm, wet food into their lovers' mouth during mating rituals.
 Feeding your bird warm wet foods is like foreplay!

 If you notice that your bird is getting hormonal, back off on the warm, wet foods.
 Feeding your bird fresh foods at room temperature is just as good.

 In fact, we know that heating up vegetables and fruits cooks the vitamins right out of them.
 There is no reason to cook up that bird chop.

 So there you have it.
-If you want to stop bird hormones, watch the diet.
+If you want to stop hormonal bird behavior, watch the diet.